SilverbackOssi/SilverbackOssi/README.md

  **Python Developer | Data science and Finance Enthusiast**

 Welcome to my GitHub profile!
 I'm a passionate developer eager to learn and contribute to the open-source community.
+Mercenary the way i hunt brilliant ideas, take them, from start to finish.

 ## About Me